10up/ElasticPress/README.md

 #### Single Site
 1. Activate the plugin.
 2. Define the constant EP_HOST in your wp-config file with the connection (and port) of your Elasticsearch application.
-3. Using wp-cli, do an initial sync (with mapping) with your ES server by running: `wp elasticpress index --put-mapping`.
+3. Using wp-cli, do an initial sync (with mapping) with your ES server by running the following commands:
+	a. `wp elasticpress put-mapping`
+	b. `wp elasticpress index`

 #### Multisite Cross-site Search
 1. Network activate the plugin
 2. Define the constant EP_HOST in your wp-config file with the connection (and port) of your Elasticsearch application.
-3. Using wp-cli, do an initial sync (with mapping) with your ES server by running: `wp elasticpress index --put-mapping --network-wide`.
+3. Using wp-cli, do an initial sync (with mapping) with your ES server by running the following commands:
+	a. `wp elasticpress put-mapping --network-wide`
+	b. `wp elasticpress index --network-wide`

 ## Development